1163. Shakespeare, Milton, Keats are dead

 Once she had reached 100 poems on her blog, her uncle, Ned, who was both proud of her and rich, offered to pay to have her poems published in a book.
 It would be sold on Amazon, provided of course the cover didn’t show too much cleavage.
 Mae-Helene’s best friend from school-days designed the cover.
 It was a privilege.

 At last, Mae-Helene had made it into the big time.
 There she was!
-The blurb said it all: Mae-Helene is an award-winning, published author.
+The blurb said it all: Mae-Helene - award-winning, published author.